Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures

-In the spirit of this more recent empirical work, we propose a general model in which both the price and volatility of a single asset are permitted to jump, with the two jump processes being dynamic.
-Adopting a bivariate Hawkes process for the intensity process associated with jumps in price and its latent variance, jumps in both price and variance (accordingly volatility, defined as the square root of the variance) are (potentially) self-exciting; that is, the intensity of each jump process is functionally dependent on the realised past increments of that process.
-We allow the variance jump intensity to depend also\textbf{ }on past price jumps, in an attempt to capture\ any potential transmission of information in\ extreme price movements to extreme movements in its underlying volatility.\ Possible leverage effects operating at the level of extreme price and volatility movements are accommodated via the modeling of the differential impacts of negative and positive price jumps on the variance jump\textbf{\ }intensity.
+With this background in mind, we propose a very general model for the joint evolution of price and volatility in which both processes are permitted to jump, co-jumps are possible (but not imposed), and both jump processes are allowed to be dynamic.
+To this end, we adopt a bivariate Hawkes process (Hawkes, 1971a,b) for the \textit{intensity} of price and variance (accordingly volatility, defined as the square root of the variance) jumps, with both jump processes being (potentially) self-exciting as a consequence; that is, the intensity of each jump process is functionally dependent on the realized past increments of that process.
+We allow the variance jump intensity to depend on past price jumps, enabling\ extreme price movements to influence the occurrence of extreme movements in volatility.\ Possible leverage effects operating at the level of extreme price and volatility movements are also accommodated via the modeling of the differential impacts of negative and positive price jumps on the variance jump\textbf{\ }intensity.

 A multivariate nonlinear state space framework, based on a discrete time representation of the proposed model, is specified.
-Volatility and price jump measures constructed from high frequency data, in addition to the daily return measure, are used to define the multiple measurement equations.
-A Markov chain Monte Carlo (MCMC) methodology is then developed to undertake a Bayesian analysis of the model.
-The analysis includes the calculation of marginal likelihoods for evaluating the proposed specification against alternatives from the literature, several of which are nested within our general model; plus the determination of predictive distributions for out-of-sample assessments.
+Three measures constructed from high frequency data, in addition to the daily return measure, are used to define the multiple measurement equations.
+The high frequency measures represent observed (price) jump occurrences and size, plus (logarithmic) bipower variation.
+A Bayesian analysis of the model is undertaken using a Markov chain Monte Carlo (MCMC) algorithm that accommodates the numerous sources of non-linearity in the state space model, and\ that samples the latent diffusion variances efficiently in blocks.
+The conditionally deterministic (Hawkes) specification for the jump intensities is computationally convenient, with the posterior distribution of both intensities at any time point - including future time points - able to be estimated from the MCMC draws of the parameters and latent variables to which the intensities are functionally related.